Bulawayo Travel Guide

 Bulawayo city centre © Prince Phumulani Nyoni

 Bulawayo, 'the City of Kings,' is a multicultural hub in the southwest of Zimbabwe.
-The second-largest city after Harare, it is regarded as a business and industrial capital for its proximity to South Africa and Botswana.
+The second-largest city after Harare, it is regarded as a business and industrial capital, partly due to its proximity to South Africa and Botswana.
 Once a thriving city, Bulawayo has experienced a sharp decline in living standards and infrastructure over the past decade.
 The city was once home to a number of large business headquarters, including large manufacturing centres and transportation company hubs, but many of these have since closed or moved to Harare, leaving behind large-scale unemployment and poor service delivery.
 Nevertheless, Bulawayo remains the country's cultural centre, with a large community of creatives and artists in the city.
 Various theatre and dance productions, classical and contemporary music events and open mic poetry evenings can be enjoyed here.
 The city is home to the strongest opposition against Robert Mugabe.

 Become our Bulawayo Travel Expert